Adoption & Health Contract

 Purchaser understands that the puppy will require regular puppy examinations immediately after adoption and following a standard puppy exam protocol which can be set in place by a qualified veterinarian of the Purchaser's choosing.
 If the puppy is not kept up to date on necessary wellness examinations and appropriate phrophylactic care this contract is void.

 Purchaser agrees to have the puppy examined, at the Purchaser’s expense, by a licensed veterinarian within two (2) days from the date Purchaser assumes physical custody of the puppy.
 If the puppy is not seen within two (2) days by a licensed veterinarian this contract is void.
 Breeder requires written proof from a licensed veterinary care facility that the puppy was originally seen within 2 business days of the puppy leaving the physical care of Breeder.
-Such proof must be submitted to Breeder on veterinary letterhead within 48 hours of veterinary examination.
+Such proof must be submitted to Breeder on veterinary letterhead within 24 hours of veterinary examination.

-If there is no puppy immediately available to replace the sick puppy, as it must be understood that the Breeder does not have litters available at all times, it is agreeable under these conditions to issue a contract agreeing to give the Purchaser a puppy of equitable value, temperament, and size (gender, coat type and color may be different from original puppy), of the Breeder's choice, from a future litter within nine months' time.
+If there is no puppy immediately available to replace the sick puppy, as it must be understood that the Breeder does not have litters available at all times, it is agreeable under these conditions to issue a contract agreeing to give the Purchaser a puppy of equitable value, temperament, and size (gender, coat type and color may be different from original puppy), of the Breeder's choice, from a future litter within one year's time.

-Purchaser may, however, choose to keep the puppy and accept all financial responsibilities, with the Purchaser understanding that no refunds will be given, however the Breeder may choose to donate a portion of the original adoption fee directly to veterinary professionals to aid in any veterinary costs related to treating the condition.
+Purchaser may, however, choose to keep the puppy and accept all financial responsibilities, with the Purchaser understanding that no refunds will be given, however the Breeder may choose to donate all or a portion of the original adoption fee directly to veterinary professionals to aid in any veterinary costs related to treating the condition.
 Such a donation is made at the full discretion of the Breeder.

-Breeder also reserves the right to have the Breeder's veterinarian(s) evaluate the condition (at the Breeder's expense) following the receipt of the animal before any replacement or donation is made.
-Purchaser is responsible for all transportation costs to return the puppy and Breeder is not responsible for any veterinary expenses related to the certification that the animal is unfit or otherwise (except in the case of veterinary expenses incurred after the puppy is returned to Breeder’s custody).
+Breeder also reserves the right to have a second opinion and an alternative veterinarian evaluate the condition (at the Breeder's expense) before any replacement or donation is made.
+Breeder is not responsible for any veterinary expenses related to the certification that the animal is unfit or otherwise (except in the case of veterinary expenses incurred after the puppy is returned to Breeder’s custody).

 If the puppy dies within one year from the date of birth a necropsy must be performed to determine if the reason was genetic, congenital, or due to other causes.
 This information is invaluable, both to the Breeder and the Purchaser.
 The Purchaser will be responsible for any charges and in no way is the Breeder responsible for payment of this exam or any other medical bills.
 Many veterinarians will perform a necropsy free of charge.
 The Purchaser is encouraged to work together with the Breeder to locate an acceptable veterinarian.